carvalholeo/dotfiles/README.md

 ## Duplicati Configuration

+Duplicati is a service to make backups from your drive to another place.

 The duplicati/ directory contains encrypted configuration files for Duplicati.
 To use these, you'll need to import them into Duplicati and provide the decryption password.

 ## License